learning-on-chip/planner/README.md

 # Planner [![Status][status-img]][status-url]

-Planner is a tool for constructing floorplans of multiprocessor systems.
+Planner is a tool for constructing floorplans.

 ## Usage